slaide/seafront/README.md

 self explanatory, and for an end user, these should remain unchanged.

-some values not present in the Cephla SQUID software are those related to "streaming preview" and "full image display format". sine this software uses a web frontend, the images may be sent over a network, so bandwidth and browser display performance can be an issue. the "streaming preview resolution scaling" reduced the resolution on each axis of an image by that factor before sending it to the browser for display during an ongoing acquisition. "full image display" describes the image format for cases where no new images are currently being acquired, e.g. after using "snap", or when an acquisiton or streaming (formerly called "Live") has finished.
+some values not present in the Cephla SQUID software are those related to "streaming preview" and "full image display format". since this software uses a web frontend, the images may be sent over a network, so bandwidth and browser display performance can be an issue. the "streaming preview resolution scaling" reduces the resolution on each axis of an image by that factor before sending it to the browser for display during an ongoing acquisition. "full image display" describes the image format for cases where no new images are currently being acquired, e.g. after using "snap", or when an acquisition or streaming has finished.

 the grayed out values in this list are for informational purposes only, and are inherent to the hardware, so they cannot be changed in this interface at all, like the microscope name (should be set during installation in the config file, then remain unchanged),